dmauser/azure-virtualwan/ft-wan/README.md

 Note 1: CLI is bash format.
 Please, use Azure Cloud Shell Bash to run the script or Azure CLI for Linux.
 This script does not work over Azure CLI for Windows.

-- Step 2: Provision a MCR and create two connections:
+- Step 2: Provision a MCR and create two VXCs:

-    2.1 - VXC for Azure / ExpressRoute See: [Creating an ExpressRoute connection](https://docs.megaport.com/cloud/megaport/microsoft/#creating-an-expressroute-connection).
+    2.1 - First VXC Azure ExpressRoute.
+For more details, consult: [Creating an ExpressRoute connection](https://docs.megaport.com/cloud/megaport/microsoft/#creating-an-expressroute-connection).

-    2.2 - VXC for Megaport Internet.
+    2.2 - Second VXC for Megaport Internet.
+For more details, consult: [Creating a Megaport Internet Connection for an MCR](https://docs.megaport.com/megaport-internet/mcr/).

-    Here is how the MCR connections should look like:
+    Here is how the MCR options during the process of creating both VXCs:

     ![](./media/megaport-step2.png)